UnrealXinda/BlueprintPropertyComment/README.md

 ## Removing Comments
 If there is already a comment added to a given property, you can do the same as "Adding Comments" above.
 This time, there will be a "Remove" button appearing next to "Add Comment".
-Upon clicking it, you will be prompt with a confirm message dialog.
+Upon clicking on it, you will be prompt with a confirmation message dialog.
 Hit "OK" to confirm the removal of the previous comment.

 ![add_comment](Images/remove_comment.gif)